digicatapult/bridgeAI-MLOps-knowledge-hub/serving.md

   <br>
   3. <b>Containerize the FastAPI Application</b>

-  <ul>List the requirements in a requirements.txt file or using poetry</ul>
+  <ul>- List the requirements in a requirements.txt file or using poetry</ul>

-  <ul>Create a Docker image for the FastAPI application with the requirements preinstalled</ul>
+  <ul>- Create a Docker image for the FastAPI application with the requirements preinstalled</ul>

-  <ul>Ensure you are exposing the relevant ports and running the app when the container launches using something similar</ul>
+  <ul>- Ensure you are exposing the relevant ports and running the app when the container launches using something similar</ul>

   <code>EXPOSE 80</code>
   <br>